 Instead, I did what the owner asked and sent out a rather bland, monthly newsletter with sort of generic content that was more or less an ad being delivered to customers via email.
 I will readily accept the blame for the fact that this newsletter didn’t produce the desired results because hindsight is 20/20.
 If the same, or a similar, client were to approach me today, my advice would be much different and also much more adamant.

 Producing a newsletter that is almost like a community bulletin board is hard work.
-Telling people how to fix things you get paid to fix feels like a risk.
+For any contractor, whether it’s a plumber or HVAC contractor, telling people how to fix things you get paid to fix feels like a risk.
 Writing in a very personal way to your customers can feel unprofessional.
 But those are the ways to make a newsletter work for a company that customers only need to call every few years.
-It may very well be that your time and money would be better spent on ad space.
-There is not a one size fits all marketing strategy.
+It may very well be that your time and money would be better spent on ad space and building an online presence.
+You can learn more about the advantages of an online presence for contractors on this page.
+Obviously, it goes without saying that there is not a one size fits all marketing strategy.